 February is a busy time in college admissions.
-High school seniors are starting to receive college decisions, but still waiting on decisions as well.
-High school juniors are starting to focus on college by starting to build their college lists and taking standardized tests.
+High school seniors are starting to receive college decisions or expecting decisions to come any day now.
+High school juniors are starting to focus on college by building their college lists and taking the SAT and/or ACT.
+And freshmen and sophomores are thinking about their future classes and plans.

 Congratulations to the students who have received acceptance letters!
 I celebrate your successes!
 For students who may have received letters that did not offer acceptance – it’s okay!
 It is not personal and know you are not the only one.
 Continue focusing on your studies and know that decisions will still be coming.
 In addition, there are many colleges that are still accepting applications!